-The Saccone-Joly’s have been on YouTube for a very long time.
-They started their parenting journey with two children and six dogs, and later added two more children to the mix.
+The Saccone-Jolys have been on YouTube for a very long time.
+They started their parenting journey with two children and six dogs and later added two more children to the mix.
 Their home is like a madhouse, but they wouldn’t have it any other way.
 Anna opens up about how her passions changed after becoming a mom.
 As a young mom, her passion had always been fashion & makeup, which she still loves (although she’s typically covered in snot or milk stains these days).
 As a mom of four, she is now a bit less glam and a bit more practical.
 She dives deep into the issues she has faced through pregnancy and motherhood.
 With the support of her husband, Jonathan, they make every day unique for their family.

 6) Mama Natural

 Childbirth educator and breastfeeding advocate Genevieve Howland is the brains behind Mama Natural, the web’s #1 natural parenting brand.
 Since 2010, Genevieve and her husband have been creating articles and videos to encourage women to embrace natural pregnancy and parenting.
 Since then, she has become the bestselling author of The Mama Natural Week-by-Week Guide to Pregnancy and Childbirth, published by Simon & Schuster.
 She has also partnered with certified nurse-midwife Maura Winkler to create The Mama Natural Birth Course, the #1 bestselling childbirth education course online.
-Genevieve has launched the Mama Natural Baby Care Course with Dr. Elisa Song.
-All the her hard work has resulted in tremendous exposure, with the company being featured on the Dr. Oz Show, New York Magazine, Parents Magazine, Time Magazine, Fox News, and CBS News.
+Genevieve has also launched the Mama Natural Baby Care Course with Dr. Elisa Song.
+All her hard work has resulted in tremendous exposure, with the company being featured on the Dr. Oz Show, New York Magazine, Parents Magazine, Time Magazine, Fox News, and CBS News.

 8) The Survival Mom

-In 2019, Lisa Bedford and her family were walloped by the Recession, and she realized that her lifestyle defined by more than the suburban bliss she had experienced previously.
+In 2019, Lisa Bedford and her family were walloped by the Recession, and she realized that her lifestyle was defined by more than the suburban bliss she had experienced previously.
 The family business came very close to shutting down, and they had to cut down on expenses and live a frugal life.
 To help protect her family, she wanted to be proactive and prepare for emergencies by taking charge and getting things done.
 As a former teacher, corporate trainer, and writer, Lisa decided to start a blog to document her prepping adventures.
 Within months, her blog was featured in a Newsweek spread and she became known as “Queen of the Preppers.”
-It has always been her mission to help moms create a safe refuge for their family with common-sense and frugal prepping.
+It has always been her mission to help moms create a safe refuge for their families with common-sense and frugal prepping.